Research in this field focuses on the following areas:

 - Tool development

 - Machine tool development

 Research efforts in the core area of Mechatronics and High-Frequency Power Electronics focus on demanding R&D tasks in the area of high-frequency engineering, drive engineering, systems for measurement and control, and power electronics.
-Research is carried out in the Lab for Applied Mechatronics and System Design (LAMS).
+Research is carried out in the Applied Mechatronics and System Design Lab (LAMS).

 Previous developments and current research projects:

 - Checking machine for dielectric plastics processing (BMWi, 2013-14)

 - Innovative energy storage using lithium storage battery and SuperCap (MWK-BW, 2013-14)

 - Plastics analysis service using 2. checking machine (since 2014)

 - Multiturn absolute encoder with high resolution and energy harvesting (BMWi, 2014-15)